ameliamounts/MachineLearningBCI-Lau_Mounts/README.md

 You can download the BCI-IV competition (2a 4-class motor imagery) dataset in it's preprocessed form here: http://bnci-horizon-2020.eu/database/data-sets

-Place all of the files into a folder called [INSERT FOLDER NAME HERE].
+Place all of the files into a folder called dataset.

 ### Prerequisites:
 python3.6